andrewdavis23/web-monitor/readme.md

 ## Solution Steps
 1) Program will run 24/7 on a rented server.
-2) Pull webpage at random intervals between 5 to 15 minutes.
+2) Pull web page at random intervals between 5 to 15 minutes.
-3) Compare new webpage to previous webpage and store new text.
+3) Compare new web page to previous web page and store new text.
 4) Send the new text to a list of emails.

 ## Notes
 ### smtplib
 - Messages are being sent through a gmail account
 - SMS nor MMS is being received to my phone through ###########@tmomail.net.
 No error messages are shown.
 This isn't working via the program or manual email.
 Will have to try with another number, otherwise it's a dead end.
-- Emails sent are blank unless all special characters are removed.
+- Emails sent are blank unless all ":" are removed.
+May be more characters too.
+- .sendmail returns error if any characters are not ASCII
 ### web scrape
 - Previous issues using the scrapy module.
 Had to create a seperate enviornment for it.
 - Using the requests module and beautiful soup
 ### web server
-- Modules
+- replit.com to host code and HTTP server
+- uptimerobot.com to keep REPL server from sleeping and monitor failure
+### unresolved issues
+- REPL has been randomly dropping modules, possibly after server is down for extended time
+- So far, only downtime is caused by failure of SMTP connection to gmail